erizov/Professor/semester_16/lecture_113_data_lakes_advanced/data_cataloging/school.en.md

 ## Simple Explanation

-Data Cataloging is an algorithm used to solve specific problems in computer science.
+Data Cataloging is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- creating centralized catalog of all organizational data;
-- discovering and indexing data from various sources;
+- solving practical programming problems;
-- managing metadata and documentation;
+- optimizing application and system performance;
-- simplifying data search and access;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of data cataloging:
+Consider a specific example of how data cataloging works:

-1. Data preparation: input data for data cataloging (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of data cataloging to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions